$\mathcal{H}$-matrix based second moment analysis for rough random fields and finite element discretizations: Introduction

-The general concept of \(\mathcal{H}\)-matrices and the corresponding arithmetic have at first been introduced in \cite{Hac99,HK00}. \(\mathcal{H}\)-matrices are feasible for the data-sparse representation of (block-) matrices which can be approximated block-wise with low-rank and have originally been employed for the fast treatment of boundary integral equations as they arise in the boundary element method.
+The general concept of \(\mathcal{H}\)-matrices and the corresponding arithmetic have at first been introduced in \cite{Hac99,HK00}. \(\mathcal{H}\)-matrices are feasible for the data-sparse representation of (block-) matrices which can be approximated block-wise with low-rank and have originally been employed for the efficient treatment of boundary integral equations as they arise in the boundary element method.

 The rest of this article is organized as follows.
 In Section~\ref{sec:preliminaries}, we introduce the Galerkin discretization of the problem under consideration.
 Section~\ref{sec:Hmatrixcorrelationkernels} discusses the compressibility of discretized correlation kernels and the efficient solution of general correlation equations.
-Section~\ref{sec:FEMHmatrices} elaborates some specialties in the context of finite elements.
-Especially, we restate a phenomenon, called ``weak admissibility'', which produces a more data-sparse representation of the correlation matrices.
+In Section~\ref{sec:FEMHmatrices}, we recall some specialities of $\mathcal{H}$-matrices in the context of finite elements.
+In particular, we restate a phenomenon, called ``weak admissibility'', which produces a more data-sparse representation of the correlation matrices, and $\mathcal{H}$-matrix nested dissection techniques.
 In Section~\ref{sec:numres}, we present numerical examples to validate and quantify the proposed method.
 Finally, in Section~\ref{sec:conclusion}, we draw our conclusions from the theoretical findings and the numerical results.